drdecoded/Bing-API-Searchengine-PHP/README.md

-# Bing-API-Searchengine-PHP
+# Bing-API-Searchengine-PHP (last-modified)

-## An old project on which I worked quit a long time ago.
-Since I no longer code in PHP/MySQL, I want to share it with you.
+## This search engine is an open-source project based on PHP and the Bing Search API.
+It is free to use and modify according to your needs.
+The codebase may require some adjustments and debugging to meet your specific requirements.
+We encourage contributions to improve its functionality and reliability.

-Free to use (Open source) search engine based on PHP and the Bing Search API.
-Some fixing has to be done but could save you some time if really in search of something like this.
-You can use all the code and change it however you need it.
+Please be advised that the images included within the files are copyrighted and should not be used in a production environment.

-Please do not use the images inside the files in a productive environment as they include copyrighted images.
+It is recommended that you adapt this application to comply with the OWASP guidelines for secure coding practices to ensure a safe production environment.
+We do not assume any liability for the code, and it is your responsibility to fix any bugs and make necessary modifications.
+This software is provided for testing and conceptual purposes only.

 ## Enjoy!